7th-Sky/STAMP/README.md

 STAMP achieves competitive performance on the Argoverse 2 and Argoverse 1 benchmarks with a simplified architecture and low inference latency, making it accessible for research on a single consumer-grade GPU.

 **Code Coming Soon**
 We are currently preparing the code for release.
-The full implementation — including model architecture, training scripts, and evaluation scripts for Argoverse 2 and Argoverse 1 — will be uploaded here shortly.
-Stay tuned by starring or watching this repository for updates.
+The full implementation, including model architecture, training scripts, and evaluation scripts for Argoverse 2 and Argoverse 1 will be uploaded here shortly.
+Stay tuned by visiting or watching this repository for updates.

 **What will be released:**
 1) STAMP model architecture (STAMP-Single-Agent  and STAMP-Multiworld Trajectory Prediction variants)